-All kindergarten students defined in Rule 160-3-1-.01 except those students exempted by criteria specified in their individualized Education Program shall be assessed using GKIDS and/or other state approved measures during their kindergarten year.
+All kindergarten students defined in Rule 160-3-1-.01, except those students exempted by criteria specified in their individualized Education Program, shall be assessed using GKIDS and/or other state-approved measures during their kindergarten year.
 Students entering kindergarten prior to March 1 shall be accessed with the total GKIDS.
 Students entering on or after March 1 shall be assessed with as much GKIDS as the system determines is appropriate.
-Only certified teachers who are responsible for the entire class and who have been trained in the use of the Georgia Kindergarten Inventory of Developing Skills (GKIDS) shall administer the assessment.
+Only certified teachers responsible for the entire class and trained in using the Georgia Kindergarten Inventory of Developing Skills (GKIDS) shall administer the assessment.
 All children shall be administered the GKIDS according to the established guidelines and procedures found in The Georgia Kindergarten Inventory of Developing Skills (GKIDS) Assessment Guide.